rafkub/oop-design-patterns/GangOfFour/Creational/Singleton/README.md

 > _[Singleton] is useful when exactly one object is needed to coordinate actions across the system._ - Wikipedia

+> _I'm in favor of dropping Singleton.
+Its use is almost always a design smell._ - Erich Gamma, GoF, 2009

 NOTE:

 Nowadays it is considered an anti-pattern because it: